simonw/til/pypi/pypi-releases-from-github.md

 I also set the environment to `release`.
 I don't fully understand [GitHub Actions environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) yet, but the PyPI documentation suggested this was a good idea and I think it gives me more flexibility for setting extra permissions in the future.

+PyPI says:

+> While not required, a dedicated publishing environment is strongly encouraged, especially if your repository has maintainers with commit access who shouldn't have PyPl publishing access.

 ## Creating the GitHub Actions environment

 Since we specified the environment on PyPI we need to create that environment.
 That can be done in the settings area for the repository - in my case that page was here: